1grapefruit, thinly sliced into bite-sized pieces (plus more for garnish (optional))

 I used grapefruit vodka here to really enhance the grapefruit flavour.
 Orange flavoured works well here too.

 This sangria recipe is best the next day after all the flavours have had a chance to hang out and get to know each other.
-However, if you can't wait that long, that's a-ok too!
+However, if you can't wait that long, that's ok too!